Pouilly-sur-Serre

-Pouilly-sur-Serre ([puji syʁ sɛʁ], literally Pouilly on Serre) is a commune in the Aisne department in Hauts-de-France in northern France with approximately 530 inhabitants.
+Pouilly-sur-Serre ([puji syʁ sɛʁ], literally Pouilly on Serre) is a commune in the Aisne department, Hauts-de-France, northern France with approximately 530 inhabitants.
 Pouilly-sur-Serre is 3 km southwest of Crécy-sur-Serre and 13 km north of Laon.
 The river Serre forms the northern border of the commune.
 Pouilly is in the middle of a huge agricultural plain, where the fields are typically used for growing vegetables and grains.